30 Words You Should Never Use at Interview

 Never talk about salary in the early stages of employment, ESPECIALLY, at the interview.
 You will be considered as a frivolous person that is there only for money.
 Of course, you can ask about your salary but do it as tactfully as you can.

 ‘Weaknesses’ and ‘Failures’

-Never talk about your weaknesses unless you will be asked to talk about them (unless you hear from your interviewer ‘Talk about your weaknesses).
+Never talk about your weaknesses unless you will be asked to talk about them (unless you hear from your interviewer ‘Talk about your liabilities).

 Don’t talk about your needs.
-You are here to show your potential recruiter that you manage to meet his or her requirements.
-Therefore, don’t only learn how to mention skills on resume but how to present them orally too.
+You are here to show your potential recruiter that you manage to meet their requirements.
+Therefore, don’t only learn how to mention skills on a resume but also how to present them orally.
 There is no time and no need to talk about yourself.

 ‘Cookies’ and ‘Benefits’